April 25, 2026

 But every time I publish something, it disappears into a feed I don't own.
 LinkedIn decides who sees it, when, and for how long.
 If the platform changes tomorrow, that content is gone.
 That bothers me.

 The name "Mind" is literal.
 This site is a representation of my mind.
-The ideas I care about, the projects I've worked on, the talks and articles that made it out into the world.
+The ideas I care and have cared about, the projects I've worked on, the talks and articles that made it out into the world.
 All in one place.

 I wanted it to feel like a micro-blog.
 No comment sections, no follower counts, no algorithmic feeds.
 Just content, chronologically ordered.
 I grew up on Myspace, Noxa and Tumblr and I miss that simplicity.
 A place where you just drop things and they stay.
 The stack is intentionally minimal.
 Next.js and React for the frontend, Supabase for the database and image storage, Tailwind for styling, and Vercel for hosting.
 A simple admin panel allows me to write and publish.
 No CMS platform, no WordPress, no dependencies I don't control.
 The whole process was a fun learning experience, as always.